usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-Like properties ([&lt;prop> Property](#&lt;prop>-Property)) and parameters ([&lt;param> Parameter](#&lt;param>-Parameter)), parts can be distinguished from other elements within their controls by their assigned @class, such that they may be subjected to "declarations logic" using these values as bindings (and thereby getting open-ended extensibility).
+Like properties ([&lt;prop>](#prop-Property)) and parameters ([&lt;param>](#param-Parameter)), parts can be distinguished from other elements within their controls by their assigned @class, such that they may be subjected to "declarations logic" using these values as bindings (and thereby getting open-ended extensibility).

-An assigned class may frequently provide for a header in display, such that part[@class='objectives'] is displayed under a header *Objectives*, etc. Unlike groups, controls or subcontrols, however, they may not have [&lt;title> Title](#&lt;title>-Title) element children (they are not "first class objects" in this sense).
+An assigned class may frequently provide for a header in display, such that part[@class='objectives'] is displayed under a header *Objectives*, etc. Unlike groups, controls or subcontrols, however, they may not have [&lt;title>](#title-Title) element children (they are not "first class objects" in this sense).
 Thus in OSCAL, if the components of your controls have their own titles, they are something else): to accommodate data like this, consider using a property (e.g. prop[@class='part-title'] as an escape hatch.

 ### &lt;link> Link